Diderot-Language/examples/README.md

 The instructions below end with cloning these examples, and compiling them with Diderot.

-Here is a list of the examples written so far, in the order we suggest you read through them in (going from simpler to more complex programs):
+Here are the examples written so far, listed in the order we suggest you read through them in (going from simpler to more complex programs):

 * [`hello`](hello/): Hello world in Diderot